Key Moments

 Do This

-Ensure your call to action is super obvious and close to the magic moment.
+Ensure the primary Call to Action is obvious and close to the 'magic moment'.

-Make it easy for users to find help and contact you.
+Make it easy for users to get help and contact support.

 Avoid This

-Use excessive marketing jargon or MBA-speak that obscures your value proposition.
+Use excessive marketing jargon or overly technical language.

-Make it difficult for users to find support or contact information.
+Make it difficult to find help or contact a real person.

 Industry Conversion Rate Benchmarks